 What is California’s Paid Family Leave Law?

 In order to understand SB 83, you must first learn about California’s Paid Family Leave (PFL).
-Also known as the family temporary disability insurance, California’s PFL program provides six weeks of wage replacement benefits to employees who need to take time off from work to:
+Also known as the family temporary disability insurance, California’s PFL program provides six to eight weeks of wage replacement benefits to employees who need to take time off from work to:

 - Care for a seriously ill child, spouse, parent, parent-in-law, grandparent, grandchild, sibling, or domestic partner; or